-Good Samaritan's cardiac surgery program enjoys a sterling reputation,
+Good Samaritan Hospital's cardiac surgery program enjoys a sterling

-excelling in high-risk cases and transfusion-free techniques.
-High volumes,
+reputation, excelling in high-risk cases and transfusion-free techniques.

-surgeons with superb skills and well-coordinated teams have resulted
+Surgeons with superb skills and well-coordinated teams have resulted in

-in outstanding outcomes, enhancing the lives of more than 10,000 patients
+outstanding outcomes enhancing the lives of more than 10,000 patients.